The $D^6 R^4$ interaction as a Poincar\'e series, and a related shifted convolution sum: Solution to

 The Fourier modes of the solution $ f(z) = \sum_{n \in\mathbb{Z}}\hat f_{n}(y) e^{2\pi i n x} $ can be derived as in \cite[Appendix~A]{GMV2015} by writing

 where

-and applying Poisson summation.
+(terms in \eqref{stuff1} -- \eqref{stuff4} with $m_1n_2=n_1m_2$ are replaced with an appropriate limit), and then applying Poisson summation.
 Note that the limit in $\Sigma^{0,0}$ is well-defined.
-In terms of the customary notation $e(x)=e^{2\pi i x}$ it is straightforward to see while inputting Ramanujan sums as in \cite[(A.28)]{GMV2015} gives the formula
+In terms of the customary notation $e(x)=e^{2\pi i x}$ it is straightforward to see that while inputting Ramanujan sums as in \cite[(A.28)]{GMV2015} gives the formula